SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 * Assertion of control => internal collapse => over-reliance on globalization

 Musing:
-* Attempting to reach world hegemony in a multiculturalistic state will cause eventual economic infiltration and a loss of identity, whereas reliance on unification and control to achieve hegemony will result in economic implosion and loss of control.
+* Attempting to reach world hegemony in a multiculturalistic state — such as in the case of the Mughals — will cause eventual economic infiltration and a loss of identity, whereas reliance on unification and control to achieve hegemony will result in economic implosion and loss of control.
 * So...
 Per Arrigi
 	* A "territorialist model" => economic implosion
 	* A "capitalist model" => economic infiltration

-**To prove this, we nee
+**To prove this, we need to prove that**

+Country a is 1) multiculturalistic, 2) trying to reach hegemony

 ## Defluffifying
 * Point a